mnaught/mnaught.github.io/_posts/2017-10-05-I'm just going to say it. Recruiters creep me out.md

 ## A pecking order

-Ok, so the recruitment business operates, in general, baking a percentage brokerage of another person's skill.
+Ok, so the recruitment business operates, in general, by taking a percentage brokerage of another person's skill.

 It's usually direct bill to the client, and a check cut to you.

-The value proposition for the CLIENT (not me) is that recruiting takes time, screening takes time, background checking takes time.
+The value proposition for the CLIENT (not the "human resource") is that recruiting takes time.
+Screening takes time.
+Background checking takes time.
+Making sure the recruiting and hiring process is compliant with  complex employment laws takes dilligence.

 For the "resource" (that's us), this arrangment has pros and cons.
 PROS:

-* convenient
+* Convenient leads on jobs
-* good selection of prospects
+* Good selection of prospects
-* someone else does the legwork handling the presentation and communications with the client
+* Someone else does the legwork handling the presentation and communications with the client

 CONS:
- Most of the time, the "resource" has very little lattitude to define the terms of the arrangement.
+ * Most of the time, the "resource" has very little lattitude to define the terms of the arrangement.

  The three parties, the client, the recruiter and "the talent" carry different weight in those decisions, and the order goes like this:

 1) the client
 2) the staffing agency
 3) the "resource".

-The best recruiter I ever met acted as if the order was:
+Tom, the best recruiter I ever met, acted as if the order was:
 1) me
 2) the client
 3) the staffing agency

 Now, obviously Tom's business operates on agreements with the clients.
-So,  the first list still has a lot of validity.
+So,  the first list still has a lot of validity in Tom's world.
 But it didn't seem that way....

 ## Compare that to this guy